Aden-Q/cmu-15-445/projects/project2/README.md

 $$
 2^{\text{gdepth} - \text{ldepth}}
 $$
 It tells us that if the local depth of every bucket is strictly less than the global depth of the hash table directory.
-Then we don't necessary so many entries in the directory thus it can be shrinked.
+Then we don't necessary so many entries in the directory thus it can shrink.

 It is implemented within the following two files: